Otomisin/alx-system_engineering-devops/0x00-python-hello_world/README.md

-This Python 0x00.
-Python - Hello, World project during Software Engineering Program.
-It deals with simple scripting and program in Python okay
+##  0x00.
+Python - Hello, World

+# Objetcive
+How to use the Python interpreter
+How to print text and variables using print
+How to use strings
+What are indexing and slicing in Python
+What is the official Python coding style and how to check your code with pycodestyle